Barnsley manager Keith Hill has tipped Danny Drinkwater to become an “established star” at United when he returns to Old Trafford in the New Year.

 In the Barclays Premier League, Ritchie De Laet continues to miss out for Norwich City.
 The Belgian defender was an unused substitute as the Canaries drew 3-3 with Blackburn Rovers at Carrow Road, a result which moves Paul Lambert’s side up to eighth in the table.

-Elsewhere, Ryan Tunnicliffe reclaimed his starting berth for Peterborough United but was unable to prevent the Posh losing 3-2 to
+Elsewhere, Ryan Tunnicliffe reclaimed his starting berth for Peterborough United but was unable to prevent the Posh losing 3-2 to Watford.
+Incredibly, all five goals came in the first-half at

 Danny Drinkwater image courtesy of Keith Turner/Barnsley Football Club Ltd.